supervisely-ecosystem/how-to-create-app/chapter-03-ui/part-08-ui-rendering/README.md

 <br/>
 </div>

-In this part, we will create a basic UI application.
+In this part, you will learn to create a basic UI application.

 ### Step 1 — HTML file